jevansiv/INDOT-Autonomous-Mower-Project/README.md

 # ROWMow Sim: INDOT-Autonomous-Mower-Project

 Welcome to the **ROWMow Sim**!
 This project is focused on developing an autonomous mowing system to assist in efficient and safe maintenance of roadside vegetation.
+The work was funded by Indiana Department of Transportation through the Joint Transportation Research Program and targeted to Indiana roadways for vegetation management.

 ![Project Banner](Images/UE_vehicles.png) <!-- Optional: Add an image banner or logo here -->